 Smartphones are ruling the world.
-Just by 2017, 63.5 percent of the U.S. population has a smartphone in their hands.
-To be honest, we expected this number to be even higher.
 We don’t have to repeat how smartphones changed the world and what are they capable of.
 We also know that in the modern society, every website that you create has to be responsive.
 But what happens with phone numbers that you write in your WordPress posts and pages?

 Most of the recent smartphone models will automatically recognize a phone number.
 Well, that’s true at least if you have written that number in a proper format containing country and area codes: